XOZANAYKUT/game/README.md

 ## Restart

 - The game result is displayed.
-- The Restart button offers the option to restart the game
+- The Restart button offers the option to restart the game after ten selections are made.
 ___
 ![Restart](media/restart.png)
 ___